-This quote applies well to packing lists when travelling light.
+I doubt the author had packing lists in mind, but I think this quote applies well to packing lists when travelling light.
 The nirvana of lightweight travel is achieved when the packing list has been trimmed as much as possible - when no further non-essentials can be removed, while still including everything that is essential.

 My lightest ever holiday luggage lacked nothing I needed, and only two unused items which could have been left out.
 Not perfection, but I'm getting nearer!

 "The better organised you are in the simple things, the more spontaneous and free you can be in the more important things." - Brian Tracy

 This can also relate to packing and preparation for a trip.